 Tags: Paranormal Romance, shifters, fae, cops, explosions!

-Another twofer!
+Another twofer + a novella!
 I belatedly remembered that I was trying to finish all of the Shifters Unbound series.
-Two down, six to go!
+Three down, five to go!
 Read my review of the full series here.

 Primal Bonds was meh.
 I skimmed.

 I was happy to also find out who the hell Reid is.
-The trouble with reading series out of order is that when secondary characters stay secondary, you can’t find the beginning of their story through synopses of the other boxes.
-There was this flirtation between Reid, a dark fae (just roll with it), and a bear shifter that kept popping up, and I had no context for it for soooo long.
+The trouble with reading series out of order is that when secondary characters stay secondary, you can't find the beginning of their story through synopses of the other books.
+There was this flirtation between a dark fae (just roll with it) named Reid and a bear shifter that kept popping up, and I had no context for it for soooo long.
 Who is Reid?
 What is Reid?
-Where’d he come from?
+Where'd he come from?
 Where did he go?
-I didn’t know which book to find him in.
+I didn't know which book to find him in.

 Now I know!
 And it wasn't that exciting.